Simon-Brandt/ShellArgparser/README.md

 -d, -D                                     one value with default and choice
                                            (default: A)
-          --var_5[=VAR_5], --var_E[=VAR_E] one value with default (default: E) [-f, -F,] [--var_6, --var_F]               no value (flag) with default (default: false)
+          --var_5[=VAR_5], --var_E[=VAR_E] one value with default (default: E) [-f, -F], [--var_6, --var_F]               no value (flag) with default (default: false)

 -h,       --help                           display this help and exit -u,       --usage                          display the usage and exit
 ```

 The help message details all short and long options of the arguments, their optionality, and their choice values.
 Additionally, the help text from the arguments definition is given.
 The arguments are separated by their groups, thus structuring the help message.
-Finally, the default `--help` and `--usage` message are given as separate, yet unnamed group.
+Finally, the default `--help` and `--usage` arguments are given as separate, yet unnamed group.

 The help message's structure aims at reproducing the commonly found structure in command-line programs.
 By setting [`ARGPARSER_MAX_COL_WIDTH_1`](#argparser_max_col_width_1), [`ARGPARSER_MAX_COL_WIDTH_2`](#argparser_max_col_width_2), and [`ARGPARSER_MAX_COL_WIDTH_3`](#argparser_max_col_width_3), the column widths may be adapted to your needs, recommendably totalling 77 (thus 79 characters including the separating spaces).
 Note that columns are automatically shrunk, when their content is narrower, but they're not expanded, when their content is wider.
 This is to guarantee that the help message, when *e.g.* sent as logging output, nicely fits in the space you have.

 ## Environment variables